Supporting our communities

-Every year, our employees across the UK contribute to Roche’s global humanitarian efforts by taking part in the Roche Employee Children’s Walk, an event which helps to fund projects that support children in Malawi who have been orphaned as a result of HIV/AIDS with a matched-donation given to a local charity that supports vulnerable children here in the UK.
-In 2012 Roche employees voted that the Neo-Natal Unit of the Luton and Dunstable Hospital should benefit from the matched donation.
+Our employees in the UK regularly contribute to Roche’s global humanitarian efforts by taking part in the Roche Employee Children’s Walk, an event which helps to fund projects that support children in Malawi who have been orphaned as a result of HIV/AIDS.